bugLoverIO/NAS/README.md

 # NAS

-RockPI NAS forked from ArgonEon, with SH1106 screen and within a case of LaCie 5big Network 2
+RockPI NAS forked from ArgonEon, with SH1106 screen in a LaCie 5big Network 2 case